Skip to Content

 Introduction

-You can remotely monitor a private agent's performance and behavior in real time with either of the following supported observability platforms:
+You can remotely monitor the performance and behavior of Docker, Linux, or Windows private agents with any of the following supported observability platforms:

-Install Datadog on a Jitterbit private agent host
+Use Datadog to monitor a Jitterbit private agent

-To install Datadog on a private agent host, you must have the following:
+To use Datadog to monitor a private agent host, you must have the following:

 • Private agent 11.37.0.7 or later installed and running.